vrublack/TacoShell/README.md

 # tacoshell.io

 I use GWT to compile many classes from this project to javascript for my website [tacoshell.io](http://nutrition-tracker.appspot.com), so it's no surprise that both behave fairly similarly.
+I would recommend against using the website for anything other than trying out a few things since it is still fairly unstable/buggy.

-However, I have decided not to release the website's source for now.
+I have decided not to release the website's source for now.